What to Do Right Now

 • If you failed only one part (written or skills), many states allow you to retake just the failed portion — you do not need to redo the part you passed.
 Confirm this with your state's nurse aide registry.

-Here are the testing providers by state:
+Here are the main testing providers by state:

 • Credentia administers the exam in North Carolina, Georgia, Pennsylvania, California, and others.
 Visit credentia.com to schedule.

-• HDmaster (D&S Diversified Technologies) administers the exam in Ohio, Michigan, and others.
+• HDmaster (D&S Diversified Technologies) administers the exam in Ohio, Michigan, Missouri, and others.
 Visit hdmaster.com to schedule.

 • Check your state's Department of Health or nurse aide registry website to confirm your testing vendor.